Review of performance metrics of spin qubits in gated semiconducting nanostructures: Operation fidelity

 \subsection{Measured values of fidelities}

 The three panels of Fig.~\ref{fig:operationInfidelities} show the published fidelities of the gates, measurements, and initializations, respectively.
 For the gates, Fig.~\ref{fig:operationInfidelities}(a), \recheck{the electron spin-1/2 qubits previously reached the highest fidelities, well above 99.9 \%.
 Using silicon, both natural and isotopically purified, was crucial for this achievement.
-Recently, these values were overcome and a new record at 99.99 \% has been set by a hole in germanium \cite{lawrie_simultaneous_2021}.} \recheck{There is notable progress in almost every qubit category} and increasing the fidelity of single-qubit gates is one of the most impressive achievements within the whole spin-qubit field.
+Recently, these values were overcome and a new record above 99.99 \% has been set by a hole in germanium \cite{lawrie_simultaneous_2023}.} \recheck{There is notable progress in almost every qubit category} and increasing the fidelity of single-qubit gates is one of the most impressive achievements within the whole spin-qubit field.

-Figure \ref{fig:operationInfidelities}(b) shows the fidelities of measurements. \recheck{Until recently, the infidelities remained above few percent.} \recheck{Relying on a `latched' readout in the Pauli spin blockade \cite{nakajima_robust_2017,broome_high-fidelity_2017}, the fidelities above 99 \% were achieved with singlet-triplet qubits.
+Figure \ref{fig:operationInfidelities}(b) shows the fidelities of measurements. \recheck{Until recently, the infidelities remained above a few percent.} \recheck{Relying on a `latched' readout in the Pauli spin blockade \cite{nakajima_robust_2017,broome_high-fidelity_2017}, the fidelities above 99 \% were achieved with singlet-triplet qubits.
 Comparable high-fidelity results for impurity spins rely on their exceedingly long lifetimes.
-The current record fidelity is with Ref.~\cite{blumoff_fast_2021}, who almost reached 99.99\% for an exchange-only qubit in purified Si.}
+The current record fidelity is with Ref.~\cite{blumoff_fast_2022}, who almost reached 99.99\% for an exchange-only qubit in purified Si.}

-We conclude with a remark on two-qubit fidelities. \recheck{In all categories, meaning gates, measurements, and initializations, their infidelities remain one to two orders of magnitude above the single-qubit ones.
+We conclude with a remark on two-qubit fidelities. \recheck{In all categories, meaning gates, measurements, and initializations, their infidelities remain at least one order (usually more orders) of magnitude above the single-qubit ones.
 There is less data published for the two-qubit versions.} \recheck{Concerning initializations, the more-qubit infidelities that we list are initializations into a nontrivial state achieved through some simple quantum algorithm.} For example, initializing all individual qubits into single-qubit fiducial states, and then entangling them with gates into the desired entangled multi-qubit state, such as one of the two-qubit Bell states or the three-qubit Greenberger–Horne–Zeilinger (GHZ) state.